DataDog/dogstatsd-ruby/README.md

 When you instantiate a `Datadog::Statsd`, a companion thread is spawned.
 This thread will be called the Sender thread, as it is modeled by the [Sender](../lib/datadog/statsd/sender.rb) class.
 You can make use of `single_thread: true` to disable this behavior.

 This thread is stopped when you close the statsd client (`Datadog::Statsd#close`).
-Allocating a lot of statsd clients without calling `#close` after they are not needed anymore can lead to threads being leaked.
+Instantiation a lot of statsd clients without calling `#close` after they are not needed anymore will most likely lead to threads being leaked.

 The sender thread has the following logic (from `Datadog::Statsd::Sender#send_loop`):